zarthur/CSCC-Android-Mobile-Applications-Notes/week_09/readme.md

 *onMeasure()* method and ultimately call *setMeasuredDimension()*, specifying the width and the height of our widget.

-The *onMeasure()* method takes two parameters, ints for the width and height *MeasureSpec*.  *MeasureSpec* provides information about the available layout space determined by layout parameters.
-There are three *MeasureSpec* modes that are available from the *MeasureSpec* parameters in addition to actual size details:
+The *onMeasure()* method takes two parameters, *int*s representing specifications for for the width and height.
+In addition to storing size information, these integers also store information about the layout.
+To extract both the layout and size information, we can use *MeasureSpec*.
+There are three *MeasureSpec* modes:

 - *MeasureSpec.EXACTLY*: the widget height or width must be specified size and nothing else
 - *MeasureSpec.AT_MOST*: the widget height or width can be no larger than the specified value
-- No *MeasureSpec* mode specified: we can set the height or width to whatever we want
+- *MeasureSpec.UNSPECIFIED*: no layout preference was specified so we can set the height or width to whatever we want

-If the *MeasureSpec* mode were *EXACTLY* or *AT_MOST*, we might resize widget's content to fit.
-Because we fully control where this widget will be used, we'll keep *FavoriteView.onMeasure()* simple:
+Below is an implementation of *onMeasure()* that will report size information for the widget based on the *MeasureSpec* mode.

 ```java
 public class FavoriteView extends View {